glacasa/Mastonet/API.md

 You can always let the `limit` to its default value or define the number of items you want to load.

-All the methods can be called with the 3 params `maxId`, `sinceId, and `limit`, or using an `ArrayOptions` object.
+All the methods can be called with the 3 params `maxId`, `sinceId`, and `limit`, or using an `ArrayOptions` object.
 The result will be the same.
 Only the methods with `ArrayOptions` are presented below.

 ## Methods